OSCAR-ORO/reddit-app/README.md

 - Visit `/` to see popular Reddit posts.
 - Navigate to `/search` to search posts by keyword.

+### Cross-Browser Compatibility
+The application was tested on the latest versions of Chrome, Firefox, Safari, and Edge to ensure consistent rendering and functionality.
+CSS Modules were optimized with Autoprefixer, and the Vite build targets modern browsers (ES2020+).
+Any browser-specific issues were resolved to ensure a seamless user experience.

 ## License
 MIT License